fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 #### Aspects

 Bosses have a full spread of five aspects.
 Give your boss a high concept that drives home what she’s all about.
-Is she the <em class="aspect">Corrupt Police Captain</em>?
-The <em class="aspect">Necromancer General</em>?
+Is she the <em class="aspect">Corrupt Police Captain_?
+The <em class="aspect">Necromancer General_?
 Your boss’s trouble should be a closely guarded secret that the PCs can exploit if they find out about it.

 For the other three aspects, come up with some unique shticks that your boss relies on, things that’ll make her memorable.
-Maybe the corrupt police captain is an <em class="aspect">Expert Martial Artist</em>, or maybe the necromancer general carries the <em class="aspect">All-Seeing </em><em class="aspect">Staff</em>.
+Maybe the corrupt police captain is an <em class="aspect">Expert Martial Artist_, or maybe the necromancer general carries the <em class="aspect">All-Seeing _<em class="aspect">Staff_.

 #### Skills

 A good boss has highly rated skills, and lots of them.
-Bosses are far more versatile than either hitters or threats and, unlike those two types of enemies, it’s entirely within your purview to make a boss who’s both good at dealing damage <em>and</em>good at taking it.
+Bosses are far more versatile than either hitters or threats and, unlike those two types of enemies, it’s entirely within your purview to make a boss who’s both good at dealing damage _and_good at taking it.

 First, look at the highest-rated PC skill.
 Either give your boss one skill rated at two steps higher, or two skills rated at one step higher.
 If your boss has one apex skill, give her two skills rated at one step lower, then three rated at one step below that, and so on until you’ve filled out every step of the ladder down to Fair (+2).
 If the boss has two apex skills, give her three rated at one step below, then four, and so on down until Fair (+2).
 All of her other skills are Average